daronphang/programming-resources/golang/golang.md

 ## Golang

+- A compiled language
-A compiled language.
-Organized into packages (similar to libraries/modules).
-Has a cultural agenda of radical simplicity with garbage collection, package system, first-class functions (treated like any other variable), lexical scope, system call interface and immutable strings encoded in UTF-8 (can process in all languages).
-Language is mature, stable and guarantees backwards compatibility.
-Well suited for building infrastructure like network servers, tools and systems for programmers.
+- Organized into packages (similar to libraries/modules)
+- Has a cultural agenda of radical simplicity with garbage collection, package system, first-class functions (treated like any other variable), lexical scope, system call interface and immutable strings encoded in UTF-8 (can process in all languages)

-Static type language as compared to Python/Javascript (dynamic type).
-Dynamic means you can declare a variable as a string and later assign it as number.
+- Language is mature, stable and guarantees backwards compatibility
+- Well suited for building infrastructure like network servers, tools and systems for programmers

 ### Hello World